j-hannes/snap-tutorial/chapter2.md

     $ cabal install

 After building our application via this command, the whole application is compiled into the executables.
-The compilation of the whole applications results in a very fast application (means very fast server response time) but also has the following effects:
+The compilation of the whole application results in a very fast application (means very fast server response time) but also has the following effects: